Domestic violence in India: Background

 Domestic violence, or intimate partner violence (IPV) as it is sometimes called, is a worldwide problem.
 Domestic abuse includes physical, emotional and sexual violence of any form.
 In India, the PWDVA also includes economic abuse under the definition of domestic violence.
 A 1999 study examined the prevalence and characteristics of domestic abuse in five districts of northern India during 1995–1996.
 The study reported that in those five districts, lifetime prevalence of domestic abuse ranged from 18% to 45%.

-Definition and law
+Definition

 Domestic violence is currently defined in India by the Protection of Women from Domestic Violence Act of 2005.
 According to Section 3 of the Act, "any act, omission or commission or conduct of the respondent shall constitute domestic violence in case it: